eduardo-w-bandeira/databarn/README.md

 ## Cell Definition Constraints

 1. TYPE: Assigning a value of a different type than the defined cell type will raise a `TypeError`.
 However, `None` is always accepted.
-2. AUTOINCREMENT: Altering the value of an autoincrement cell will raise an `AttributeError`.
+2. AUTO: Altering the value of an auto cell will raise an `AttributeError`.
 3. FROZEN: Altering the value of a frozen cell, after it has been assigned, will raise an `AttributeError`.
 It is mandatory to assign it when instantiating your Seed model; otherwise, its value will be frozen to `None`.
 4. IS_KEY: Assigning `None` or a non-unique value to the primary key cell will raise a `ValueError`.
 Nevertheless, the primary key value is *mutable*.
 5. IS_KEY: Defining multiple primary keys will raise a `ValueError`.